codingforeternity/datascience/Quantum-Thoughts-Summarized-in-Prose.md

 We think the initial inflation of the universe occurred very quickly, in a nearly infinitesimal amount of time, but that's only our perception, again because we're measuring time from our perspective.
 If we think of the rocketship as bending or transforming the fabric of space via its acceleration, then we might say that time moves slower from the perspective of an object that is transforming said fabric.
 If we think of inflation as 1e50 rockets (or whatever the really big number is) then there was a heck of a lot of this space transformation going on; and from the perspective of an observer who was there, it would have taken ~~a really, really long time~~ *even less time*. [also doesn't fit the theory--wrong sign]

 On the surface, all of these seem to point in the same direction of time being faster at larger scales and slower at smaller scales.
-The scale might not be the operative variable however.
+Scale might not be the operative variable however.
 Rather, these all point in the direction of time being slower in the presence of accelerating matter and faster in its absence.